annleefores/nextjs13-lambda/README.md

 # nextjs13-lambda

-This repository provides a quick and easy way to deploy a simple NextJS application on AWS Lambda using [aws-lambda-web-adapter](https://github.com/awslabs/aws-lambda-web-adapter).
+This repository provides a quick and easy way to deploy a simple Next.js application on AWS Lambda using [aws-lambda-web-adapter](https://github.com/awslabs/aws-lambda-web-adapter).

 ## Usage